ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-t he sought to get on, and
+he sought to get on, and
 then he sought to get honor, aud now
 he is trying to get honest &#x27;
 Always give np the road to bulls